Round the World trip

 It was the odd mix of French – we were technically in La Fronce – and Polynesian people and culture that first struck us about Pape’ete.
 That, and the cost of things.
 Always budget conscious, Simon promptly found out about eating at les roulottes – literally “food trucks” – that gather every evening on la Place Vaiete, by the harbour.
 A popular choice among fellow budget conscious visitors, it seemed, and certainly an experience I shall treasure.

-We (Simon) had done some careful research on the accommodation options in Mo’orea.
-The few eye-wateringly expensive resorts on the island were sadly to be avoided (this time) and some of the more economic ones weren’t so convenient or economic after all, so we plumped in the end for a merely eye-wincingly expensive resort, a short drive from the ferry terminal.
+We (Simon) had done some careful (budget-conscious) research on the accommodation options in Mo’orea.
+The few eye-wateringly expensive resorts on the island were sadly to be avoided this time and some of the more economic ones weren’t so convenient or economic after all, so we plumped in the end for a merely eye-wincingly expensive resort, a short drive from the ferry terminal.
 In what has become our trademark style of arriving at upmarket hotels and resorts the world over, we got off the ferry and shunned the taxi rank in favour of lugging our battered backpacks and our sweaty selves onto the local bus, and turned up at the reception desk of the resort some twenty minutes later, not quite looking like their average guest.
-Even the woman that checked us in had that all familiar “are you quite sure you’re staying here?” look on her face that I find so amusing.
-The place itself was actually rather lovely despite catering mainly for hordes of honeymooners, old people, families with very young children, and Americans.
+Even the woman that checked us in had that all-familiar “are you quite sure you’re staying here?” look on her face that I find so bemusing.
+The place itself was actually rather lush despite catering mainly for hordes of honeymooners, old people, families with very young children, and Americans.
 Its infinity pool was apparently the best in Mo’orea (I would have loved to compare) but with so many guests coming and going at all times I did find the overall service on the impersonal side… My apologies, I forget we are backpacking.

 And so the days passed and it was time to return to Pape’ete, from where we were going to our next, very exciting destination.
 We hear some of the postcards we sent from the islands have already arrived, good old French postal service!